CSCI-5619-Fall-2020/Assignment-2/README.md

 2. start a local web server and compile by running ```npm run start``` and pointing the browser at your ```index.html```

 Please test that your submission meets these requirements.
 For example, after you check in your final version of the assignment to GitHub, check it out again to a new directory and make sure everything builds and runs correctly.

-Make sure to document all third party assets. ***Be aware that points will be deducted for using third party assets that are not properly documented.***

 ## Local Development